forwardemail/forwardemail.net/app/views/faq/index.md

 console.log(Buffer.from(data).toString());
 ```

 Webhook HTTP requests will retry up to 10 times (the exact same number of retries we permit for normal SMTP), with 20 seconds max timeout per endpoint POST request.
-We will retry automatically based off the default status and error codes used in [superagent's retry method](https://visionmedia.github.io/superagent/#retrying-requests) (this package is also maintained by the creator of Forward Email).
+We will retry automatically based off the default status and error codes used in [superagent's retry method](https://visionmedia.github.io/superagent/#retrying-requests).

 We group together webhook HTTP requests to the same endpoint in one request instead of multiple) in order to save resources and speed up response time.
 For example, if you send an email to <webhook1@example.com>, <webhook2@example.com>, and <webhook3@example.com>, and all of these are configured to hit the same *exact* endpoint URL, then only one request will be made.
 We group together by exact endpoint matching with strict equality.